scalqa/scalqa/project/release/docs/static/guide/features/for-comprehensions.md

 ```

-The usage is different from Scala is when one needs to yield the result as a collection,
+The usage is different from Scala, when one needs to yield the result as a collection,
 the [Stream](../../api/scalqa/val/Stream.html) has to be converted explicitly:

 ```